cmpsc-483w-2025-reid-lab-2/Situational-Awareness-Tool/README.md

 # Situational Awareness
+A WearOS app for training and improving situational awareness under stress.

-## App releases
+## Key Features
+- **Heart-Rate Monitoring**: Live tracking via Health Services API with five stress zones.
+- **Timed Sessions & Export**: Run sessions and auto-export CSV logs.
+- **Zone Alerts**: Haptic/vibration alerts on zone changes.
+- **Configurable Settings**: Customize alerts, auto-start, and CSV format.

+## Releases & Change logs
-Releases can be found [here](https://github.com/cmpsc-483w-2025-reid-lab-2/Situational-Awareness-Tool/releases).
-Note that this app requires a WearOS watch with WearOS 5.x or above running on it.
+Releases and their respective changelogs can be found [here](https://github.com/cmpsc-483w-2025-reid-lab-2/Situational-Awareness-Tool/releases).
+</br>***Note that this app requires a WearOS watch with WearOS 5.x or above running on it.***

 ## Screenshots